MinhaMumtaz/NovaCortex-Threat-AI/CortexNexus/README.md

 | **AutoNormalizer** | Reads raw feeds and normalizes/formats them into structured data |
 | **AutoFeed Orchestrator** | Main automation hub/scheduler; orchestrates all modules hourly |
 | **IntelVault** | Takes normalized feeds, structures them further, and stores them in a database with categorized IOC tables |

-> **Note:** Only the **AutoFeed Orchestrator** will be showcased publicly to demonstrate workflow and automation logic.
-Other modules remain internal to protect intellectual property.

 ---